-The CAM Superline tilt trailer line; single axle tilt, full deck tilt, split deck tilt, deck over full tilt and deck over split tilt, are equipped with a tilt locking latch that keeps the trailer deck closed or in the travel position.
+The CAM Superline tilt trailer line; single axle tilt, full deck tilt, split deck tilt, split tilt extra wide, deck over full tilt and deck over split tilt, are equipped with a tilt locking latch that keeps the trailer deck closed or in the travel position.
 After the trailer is loaded and the cargo is secured with hold downs, be sure the tilt latches are in the locked position prior to moving the trailer.